ECP summons Imran in ballot secrecy breach case today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Election Commission of Pakistan (ECP) on Wednesday asked Chairman Pakistan Tehreek-e-Insaf (PTI) Imran Khan to appear before the commission in person or through a counsel today (August 9) on breach of secrecy of ballot during the general elections, 2018.

-According to ECP notice served on PTI chief, he has been asked to appear before the ECP at 10:00 am and failing which the matter will be decided in his absence regarding breach of secrecy of ballot at Islamabad Model School for Boys, Polling Station No. 65, Dhoke Jilani, NA-53 Islamabad on July 25 of polling day.
+ISLAMABAD: Election Commission of Pakistan (ECP) on Wednesday asked Chairman Pakistan Tehreek-e-Insaf (PTI) Imran Khan to appear before the commission in person or through counsel today (August 9) on breach of secrecy of ballot during general elections, 2018.
+According to ECP notice served on PTI chief, he has been asked to appear before ECP at 10:00 am and failing which the matter will be decided in his absence regarding breach of secrecy of ballot at Islamabad Model School for Boys, Polling Station No. 65, Dhoke Jilani, NA-53 Islamabad on July 25 of polling day.

-ISLAMABAD: The Election Commission of Pakistan (ECP) on Wednesday asked Chairman Pakistan Tehreek-e-Insaf (PTI) Imran Khan to appear before the commission in person or through a counsel today (August 9) on breach of secrecy of ballot during the general elections, 2018.

-According to ECP notice served on PTI chief, he has been asked to appear before the ECP at 10:00 am and failing which the matter will be decided in his absence regarding breach of secrecy of ballot at Islamabad Model School for Boys, Polling Station No. 65, Dhoke Jilani, NA-53 Islamabad on July 25 of polling day.
+ISLAMABAD: Election Commission of Pakistan (ECP) on Wednesday asked Chairman Pakistan Tehreek-e-Insaf (PTI) Imran Khan to appear before the commission in person or through counsel today (August 9) on breach of secrecy of ballot during general elections, 2018.
+According to ECP notice served on PTI chief, he has been asked to appear before ECP at 10:00 am and failing which the matter will be decided in his absence regarding breach of secrecy of ballot at Islamabad Model School for Boys, Polling Station No. 65, Dhoke Jilani, NA-53 Islamabad on July 25 of polling day.

 Comments